pauxy-qmc/pauxy/docs/source/input/index.rst

 Input Options
 =============

-AFQMCPY can be used either as a library or run with the usual "binary" + input file mode.
+PAUXY can be used either as a library or run with the usual "binary" + input file mode.
 Here we will describe the input options necessary in both cases.

 Input File